 Financial Aid Services:

-In providing its enrollment reporting and verification services to Participating Institutions, the Clearinghouse collects enrollment and degree data on students enrolled in Participating Institutions.
+In providing enrollment reporting and verification services to Participating Institutions, the Clearinghouse collects enrollment and degree data on students enrolled in Participating Institutions.
 The Clearinghouse’s coverage of this data, which includes the public, private nonprofit, and private for‐profit sectors, gives the Clearinghouse the unique capability to work with Participating Institutions, states, districts, high schools, and educational organizations to better inform practitioners about student educational pathways.
-The Clearinghouse harnesses this capability through its StudentTracker® services, as well as its research arm, the Research Center.
+The Clearinghouse harnesses this capability through our StudentTracker® services, as well as our research arm, the National Student Clearinghouse Research Center.

 - StudentTracker®: Participating Institutions have appointed the Clearinghouse as their agent to respond to the requests of authorized educational institutions, organizations, and agencies (“Authorized Requesting Entities”) for information on the postsecondary enrollment of, and credentials earned by, their current and former students, under the directory information, audit and evaluation, and/or studies exceptions to FERPA, as applicable.
 These Authorized Requesting Entities use this information for educational and related purposes, including the following:

-- Secondary schools, school districts, and state K‐12 educational authorities can determine the postsecondary enrollment and credential attainment of their students, providing insights they can use to improve their college preparation
+- Secondary schools, school districts, and state K‐12 educational authorities can determine the postsecondary enrollment and credential attainment of their students, providing insights that they can use to improve their college preparation efforts.

-- Programs, like TRIO and GEAR UP, which provide support to disadvantaged students to enable their educational success, can better measure their effectiveness by obtaining enrollment and credential attainment data on program
+- Programs, such as TRIO and GEAR UP, which provide support to disadvantaged students to enable their educational success, can better measure their effectiveness by obtaining enrollment and credential attainment data on program participants.

 - PII (name, date of birth) and information on the graduates’ high school and graduation date, required for the purpose of matching the graduates of the STHS Participant with the postsecondary records held by the Clearinghouse.